 Read on to learn more about how to get preapproved for a mortgage.

-Step-by-Step Guide to Get Preapproved for a Mortgage
+How To Get Preapproved for a Home Loan

 Both "mortgage prequalification" and "mortgage preapproval" are two key steps in the mortgage application process.
 Some people use the terms interchangeably, but there are significant differences that you should understand.

-Prequalification, or “prequal,” is a cursory overview of your income, assets, debt, and credit by a lender, but you don’t have to provide any paperwork.
-In other words, the lender is taking your word and, in exchange, giving you a cursory judgment of whether you’ll be approved and for how much.
+Prequalification, or "prequal," is a cursory overview of your income, assets, debt, and credit by a lender, but you don't have to provide any paperwork.
+On the other hand, a mortgage preapproval carries more weight because it's a more comprehensive application process (more on that below).